Christian Monzon: Modeling career

-Christian credits his relationship with Dolce & Gabbana as the turning point in his career.
-In 2001 he was introduced to designers Domenico Dolce and Stefano Gabbana during fashion week in Milan, Italy.
-That same year he was offered a contract to represent the company as their underwear model, which led to one of three fragrance campaigns and two short movies, advertising the 'Classic Perfume' for men and a new fragrance for women, 'Sicily.'
-The short movies were directed by Giuseppe Tornatore, who won an Oscar for Cinema Paradiso in 1988, and starred Monica Bellucci and Fernanda Tavares.
+In 2001, Monzon was introduced to designers Domenico Dolce and Stefano Gabbana during fashion week in Milan, Italy.
+Later that year, he was offered a contract to represent the company as an underwear model, which led to one of three fragrance campaigns and two short movies, advertising the 'Classic Perfume' for men and a new fragrance for women, 'Sicily.'
+The short movies were directed by Giuseppe Tornatore and co-starred Monica Bellucci and Fernanda Tavares.

-Theatrical

-After enjoying success on the runways of the fashion circuit (Milan, Paris, and New York) and spending time on set of commercials and music videos, Christian turned his focus on the theatrical world.
-Through his studies of the craft at the Carter Thor Studio in Los Angeles, he has established himself and paved the path for an acting career.
-Monzon's reverence for the art of storytelling has presented several opportunities along the lines of producing and writing.
-Christian established Wyndotte St. Productions in 2002.
-Wyndotte St. Productions has several projects in the developmental stage; two of which were written and conceived by Christian.
+Acting career

+After enjoying success as a model, Monzon turned his focus to acting, studying at the Carter Thor Studio in Los Angeles.

-Monzon describes acting and storytelling, not just as a communication device, but also as a tool that leads to self-knowledge and understanding.
-To date his film credits include independent features If I Had Known I Was a Genius opposite Academy Award-winning actresses Sharon Stone and Whoopi Goldberg, Kill Speed opposite Andrew Keegan and Greg Gruenberg, Columbia Tri-Star's XXX: State of the Union, Universal's Honey, and Hallmark's The Reading Room and The Deadliest Lesson opposite Penelope Ann Miller.
-His television appearances have included guest starring roles on such critically acclaimed series’, CSI: Miami, CSI: NY, Crossing Jordan, Entourage, Law and Order SVU, Showtime/Sony's Huff, Three Rivers, and the series finale of Dollhouse.
+His film credits include independent features If I Had Known I Was a Genius opposite Sharon Stone and Whoopi Goldberg, Kill Speed opposite Andrew Keegan and Greg Gruenberg, Columbia Tri-Star's XXX: State of the Union, Universal's Honey, and Hallmark's The Reading Room, La Milonga, and The Deadliest Lesson opposite Penelope Ann Miller.

+His television appearances have included guest starring roles on CSI: Miami, CSI: NY, Crossing Jordan, Entourage, Law and Order SVU, Showtime/Sony's Huff, Three Rivers, and the series finale of Dollhouse.

+In 2002, Monzon established his own Wyndotte St. Productions.